resrc/rienswagerman.nl/articles/visual-design-systems/index.md

 **Unigrid** <span class="right">1977</span>

 Unimark, an international design firm believed that design could be a system, a basic structure set up so that other people could implement it effectively.
 The basic tool for this effort was the grid.
-Helvetica wat the preferred typeface for all Unimark visual-identity systems.
+Helvetica was the preferred typeface for all Unimark visual-identity systems.
 When the offices of Unimark closed during the recession of the 1970's Massimo Vignelli founded Vignelli Associates in 1971.
 The Unigrid system is developed in 1977 for the United States National Park Service by Vignelly Associates.
 It is based on simple basic elements.
 <br/>
 <small>
 Philip B. Meggs and Alston W. Purvis.
 Meggs' History of Graphic Design.
 Wiley.
 6th Edition.